botworld-wiki/beatburger.github.io/pages/danger-zones.md

 Trix is an adventurer that's overburdened.
 You can help him by taking his loot.

 - **Trix:** Hey!
 Hey you there!
 Can you help me?
-- **Player:**Maybe?
+- **Player:** Maybe?
-- **Trix:**I want to impress my crush by picking a rare frost frlower for him from the Danger Zone
+- **Trix:** I want to impress my crush by picking a rare frost flower for him from the Danger Zone
-- **Trix:**Have you seen one?
+- **Trix:** Have you seen one?
 It's a little snow-coloured flower that's rumored to blossom out here once every 3 years.
 - **Player:** No.
-- **Trix:**Dang it!
+- **Trix:** Dang it!
 All I've found so far is terrifying wild bots and a pile of treasure and scrap.
 - **Player optopn A:** Do you want me to take some of that scrap off your hands?
 - **Player option B:** I can hold some of that treasure for you if you'd like.
-- **Trix:**That's so kind of you, it's really slowing me down.
+- **Trix:** That's so kind of you, it's really slowing me down.
 Just tell me if you see a frost flower, okay?

 </div>